 Traffic Crimes in Florida

 If you are accused of violating the law while driving a motor vehicle, the violation can be civil or criminal.
 Civil violations include running a red light or speeding.
-These violations come with a fine, but no possibility of jail time.
+These violations carry a fine but no possibility of jail time.

 On the other hand, criminal traffic crimes can be charged as a misdemeanor or a felony.
-Those offenses come with the possibility of stiff fines, lengthy terms of probation, or even incarceration in jail or prison.
+Those offenses carry the possibility of stiff fines, burdensome probation terms, or even incarceration in jail or prison.
 Any criminal traffic misdemeanor or felony requires a court appearance unless your appearance is waived by an attorney appearing in court on your behalf.

 In either civil or criminal traffic cases, the officer can issue a traffic citation.
-Both civil and criminal traffic citations can result in a notation on the driving record or points being assessed.
-In many of these cases, the court can order that the license is suspended for a specified period of time.
+Both civil and criminal traffic citations can result in a notation on the driving record or the assessment of points on your driving record.
+The court may order a driver’s license suspension for a specified period.

-A criminal traffic ticket is issued in a case in which a person is suspected of committing a traffic violation which is punishable as a misdemeanor offense.
-A driver can be arrested when charged with a criminal traffic offense, although for less serious offenses, the officer might issue a “notice to appear” in court.
+A criminal traffic ticket is issued in a case in which a person is suspected of committing a traffic violation that is punishable as a misdemeanor offense.
+A driver can be arrested when charged with a criminal traffic offense; however, for less serious crimes, the officer may issue a “notice to appear” in court.

 Attorney for Traffic Crimes in Tampa, FL